a-h/podman-in-podman/README.md

+# podman-in-podman

+This repo demonstrates how it's possible to build an OIC container inside Podman using Podman, without root access at either point.

 ## Tasks

 ### build

 Build a container that contains Podman.
+This is where the child container will be built.

 ```
 podman build . -t parent:latest